ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 Linked data is a way to structure and share information, using links.
 These links make data more meaningful and useful.
 To understand why, let’s take a piece of information and upgrade its data quality step by step, until it's linked data.
-In the later paragraphs, I'll get a little more technical.
+In the later paragraphs, We'll get a little more technical.
-I'll discuss the RDF data model, serialization formats, ontologies and publishing strategies.
+We'll discuss the RDF data model, serialization formats, ontologies and publishing strategies.

 ## Human Language